The Publishers' Guide to Ad Revenue

 CLICK-THROUGH RATE

-This term can have slightly different definitions depending on the context in which it is used, but in digital advertising, click-through rate (CTR) refers to the rate at which users who see an ad actually click on it.
-A high CTR can be a positive indicator to a buyer that their ad has performed well on a publisher’s platform.
+In digital advertising, click-through rate (CTR) refers to the rate at which users who see an ad actually click on it.
+A high CTR can be a positive indicator to a buyer that their ad has performed well on a publisher's platform.
+Typically, when you have a higher CTR, your CPM will be higher as advertisers are willing to pay more for ad placements that generate more clicks.

 Types of Digital Ad Revenue